 You have been hurt on the job and our lawyers in Florida are here to help.
 At the Law Offices of Harris Guidi Rosner, we want to be that help.
 The workers’ compensation claims process is frustrating and sometimes difficult.
 Many times it seems like the game is fixed against you.
-But our team of experienced Jacksonville Workers Compensation Attorneys and Personal Injury Attorneys are ready to step in and level the playing field on your behalf.
+But our team of experienced Jacksonville workers’ comp attorneys and personal injury attorneys are ready to step in and level the playing field on your behalf.

 What to Do If You Sustain an Injury on the Job

-There are many deadlines involved in filing a workers’ compensation claims and it is important that you consult a qualified Jacksonville Workers Compensation Attorney early on in the process to make sure that you meet all of the requirements and deadlines to receive the workers’ comp benefits that you deserve.
+There are many deadlines involved in filing a workers’ compensation claim and it is important that you consult a qualified Jacksonville Workers Compensation Attorney early on in the process to make sure that you meet all of the requirements and deadlines to receive the workers’ comp benefits that you deserve.

 Let our Florida workers’ comp attorneys help you navigate through all of the legal issues arising from your workers’ compensation claim so that you can concentrate on getting better.
 And with Harris Guidi Rosner, you do not have to pay any money to us upfront.
 All of our workers’ comp cases are handled on a contingency basis.